Bacchus amat colles (Bacchus loves the hills)

 To further enhance wine concentration and complexity, the number of clusters a vine is allowed to ripen is restricted.
 During the growing season buds, flowers, leaves and clusters are carefully thinned out, allowing each vine to produce a metered amount of fruit in accordance to its age, terroir and specific weather conditions of the year.

-Water needs are carefully monitored by checking the amount of moisture in the leaves to prevent the vines from shutting down.
-Diminishing sunlight by mid-summer tells the vines the end of the season is in sight and all their energy is to be spent in ripening the berries.
+Water needs are regularly monitored during high heat by checking the moisture level in leaves to prevent the shutdown of photosynthesis.
+By mid-summer, the diminishing hours of sunlight signals to the vines that the end of the season is near and to spend all their energy in ripening the clusters of berries.